39aldo39/klfc/doc/key.md

 Letters
 -------

 The `letters` attribute corresponds to a list of letters.
-The letter in the nth position is activated when the nth shiftstate in the corresponding `shiftstates` attribute is active.
+The letter in the nth position is activated when the nth shiftlevel in the corresponding `shiftlevels` attribute is active.

 A letter can be one of the following: